Cemeteries and Crematoria - Brandwood End Cemetery

 We are sorry for any inconvenience that this may have caused.

 It is with great sadness that we have to report that the Oak Tree, a well-loved cemetery feature, is suffering from Inonotus Dryadeus.
 This is a disease which causes a white rot which attacks the lower roots and base.
 Unfortunately the rot has spread throughout the tree and it is therefore necessary to fell it.
 The removal will take place over the next few weeks.

-Since we are unable to save the tree we are planning to make good use of the Oak Tree Island and will be developing a Memorial Garden to commemorate World War 1.
+Since we are unable to save the tree we are planning to make good use of the Oak Tree Island and have developed a Memorial Garden to commemorate World War 1.

 A Brief History

 On 13 April 1899 George Tallis, Chairman of the Cemetery Committee, opened Brandwood End Cemetery, which was administered by Kings Norton Rural District Council.
 With the extension of Birmingham's boundaries in 1911, the cemetery came under the administration of the Birmingham Corporation.
 The cemetery was gradually extended over the years and is now some 53 acres, 2 of which were sold in 1919 to the Jewish Community.

 The grounds are a fine example of a Victorian garden with avenues of Scots Pine, Cypress and Wellingtonia.
 This magnificent planting earned the cemetery a grade II listing in the Register of Parks and Gardens of Special Historic Interest in England in 2001.

 Health and Safety Works are currently taking place at the chapels which includes limited masonry works and the removal of pigeon guano and vegetation.

 We can now only offer Ashes plots for the burial of two sets of cremated remains.
 These are located to the right of the chapels and in the Diamond Wood area.